Libera-Chat/libera-chat.github.io/content/_guides/faq.md

 /topic #channelname
 ```

+If the channel is has the `PRIVATE` setting
+or does *not* have the `PUBACL` setting,
-If the channel is set `PRIVATE` then you will not get information with those
+then you may not get information with those commands.
-commands.

 Your only remaining option is to find someone else in the channel who might
 help you get in contact.